-The on-line teaching / training session “Climate change and governance: General trends and African countries”, took place on April 28-29, 2021.
+The AMENET online event Training and dialogue session on “Climate change and governance: General trends and African countries”, took place on April 28-29, 2021.

 This event was organised by the University of Ghana and AMENET.
 The attendants came from the Universities members of AMENET Network and other institutions from Africa and Europe.